ReLIFE-Project-EU/relife-platform-data-layer/README.md

+> [!TIP]
+> **Who's this repository for?** This repository contains the configuration and deployment scripts for the ReLIFE Data Layer (i.e., the data stores and identity layer), but it also contains examples of how to integrate with these data stores.
+So, even if you're a ReLIFE developer who's only interested in developing a Web UI (i.e., open access tool) or HTTP API (i.e., ReLIFE Service), this repository may be helpful to you.

 # ReLIFE Data Layer

 This repository contains configuration and orchestration files for running Supabase and Keycloak using Docker Compose.
 It includes environment templates, Docker Compose files for both Supabase and Keycloak, and directories for Supabase migrations, seeds, and Keycloak client configuration JSON files.
 Together, these components provide database, authentication, authorization, and storage services for the ReLIFE platform, forming what is referred to as the **ReLIFE Platform Data Layer**.